yuri-rage/dock-of-the-base/README.md

 - Navigate to `http://<host-ip>` using a web browser on the same local network.
 - Choose the hardware serial port on which the receiver is connected.
   - (often `/dev/ttyUSB0` or `/dev/ttyACM0`)
+  - The device list is automatically filtered to include only the most common devices.
+If your device is not listed, click "List all ports" below the device selection dropdown.
 - Select the receiver's ports to configure
   - (typically USB and/or UART1)
 - Choose the baud rate